channaveerp/Mcode/JavaScipt/Readnotes/basics.md

 **Explanation:**

-- The Document Object Model (DOM) represents the structure of a webpage as a tree of objects.
+- The Document Object Model (DOM) is a programming interface for web documents.
+It represents the structure of an HTML document as a tree of objects, where each element, attribute, and piece of text is a node that can be manipulated using JavaScript.

+**Key Characteristics:**

+- It allows dynamic updates to HTML and CSS.

+- It provides methods to traverse and modify elements.

+- It enables event handling in JavaScript.

+- The DOM is not part of JavaScript; it's an API provided by browsers.

 **Example:**